ajaycode10x/Localmac/README.md

 #Ajay Readme File
-This git is belonged to  html
+This git is belonged to  html.

 This is A Readme.md file <br>
  I rechanged this file.